 In this paper we considered four-point correlation functions as a tool to image point-like objects in the putative bulk dual of a field theory.
-The decoding is done by a standard Fourier transform.
-The images come out blurred if a theory does not satisfy the large $N$, large $\Delta_{\rm gap}^{\rm higher-spin}$ criterion, as seen in figure \ref{fig:sYM}.
+The correlators are decoded by a standard Fourier transform.
+The images come out blurred in theories that do not satisfy the large $N$, large $\Delta_{\rm gap}^{\rm higher-spin}$ criterion, as exemplified in figure \ref{fig:sYM}.

-When geometric optics applies in the bulk, an arbitrary bulk point $P$ (causally reachable from the boundary) can be labelled by a triplet ($x$, $\theta_x$, $y$), where $x$ and $y$ are points in the boundary spacetime and $\theta_x$ is a timelike tangent vector around $x$ (proportional to the momentum injected near $x$).
+When geometrical optics applies in the bulk, an arbitrary bulk point $P$ (causally reachable from the boundary) can be labelled by a triplet ($x$, $\theta_x$, $y$), where $x$ and $y$ are points in the boundary spacetime and $\theta_x$ is a timelike tangent vector around $x$ (proportional to the momentum injected near $x$).
 The corresponding bulk point lies at the intersection of a null geodesic labelled by $(x,p_x)$ and the lightcone from $y$, see figure~\ref{fig:BTZ radar}.
 More precisely, a bulk point may be viewed as an equivalence class of such triplets.

-The construction is technically similar to the bulk point and light-cone cuts \cite{Maldacena:2015iua,Engelhardt:2016wgb}, with two novel ingredients: the Fourier transforms, and a change in operator ordering.
+The construction is technically similar to the bulk point and light-cone cuts \cite{Maldacena:2015iua,Engelhardt:2016wgb}, with two novel ingredients: Fourier transforms and operator orderings.
 These tweaks enable to single out a unique bulk geodesic $(x,\theta_x)$ using just two points, by Fourier transforming the folded OPE limit $\cO(x+\delta x)(\cdots)\cO(x)$ with respect to $\delta x$.
 There are two options for using this in a four-point correlator, as depicted in figure \ref{fig:cameras}: one can make a ``radar camera'' by using two extra points $y$, $z$ to send and receive a pulse, or one can make an ``active camera'' by doing the same for a second geodesic $(y,\theta_y)$.
 In both cases, the signal comes from a singularity or peak caused by a bulk scattering process when geodesics nearly intersect.

 The fact that the correlator data \emph{accurately} specifies a bulk point is vividly exemplified by eq.~\eqref{Einstein}: in some situations, the bulk's Einstein's equations is precisely equivalent to a simple differential equation on the four-point correlator data.
 It will be important to understand the meaning of this equation from the boundary perspective.